Chicken Asparagus Roll-ups are proof that you don’t need a complicated recipe with lots of ingredients to have a healthy, tasty and beautiful entree.

 Baked chicken with asparagus lined up next to it.
 Tasty, but ho hum.

 Chicken layered with Swiss cheese and rolled with a few stalks of fresh asparagus in the middle.
-Delicious and FUN.
+Delicious, FUN and low-carb too.

 So…why aren’t you wrapping and rolling more?
 Let’s knock down all the stumbling blocks.

-To make this easy dinner recipe, all you need to do is layer a slice of Swiss cheese over a thin-sliced chicken cutlet and roll in some fresh asparagus that has been blanched or cooked for a few minutes in the microwave.
+To make chicken asparagus roll-ups, all you need to do is layer a slice of Swiss cheese over a thin-sliced chicken cutlet and roll in some fresh asparagus that has been blanched or cooked for a few minutes in the microwave.

 Note for Gluten-Free, Low-Carb and South Beach Diets – Whole wheat panko breadcrumbs add a minimal amount of carbs.
 However, another option which we love is to dust the top with almond meal!